celestiaorg/docs/docs/developers/scaffold-wordle.md

 designed to make development more straightforward by creating everything you need to build your blockchain.

-First, we will use Ignite CLI to build the foundation of a fresh Cosmos SDK blockchain.
+First, you will use Ignite CLI to build the foundation of a fresh Cosmos SDK blockchain.
 Ignite minimizes how much blockchain code you must write yourself.
 If you are coming from the EVM-world, think of Ignite as a Cosmos-SDK version of Foundry or Hardhat but specifically designed to build blockchains.

-We first run the following command to setup our project for our new blockchain, Wordle.
+You first run the following command to setup our project for our new blockchain, Wordle.

 ```sh